vivaldini/robotics-and-ros-tutorials/README.md

 ## Prerequisites

 - For **ROS Tutorials**, you need to have ROS installed on your system.
 [Official ROS installation guide](http://wiki.ros.org/ROS/Installation)
+- For **ROS 2 Tutorials**, you need to have ROS 2 installed on your system.
+[Official ROS 2 installation guide](https://docs.ros.org/en/jazzy/Installation.html)
-- For **Robotics Tutorials**, basic understanding of robotics principles and programming is recommended.
+- For **Robotics Tutorials**, a basic understanding of robotics principles and programming is recommended.

 ## License